Bayesian Semiparametric Markov Renewal Mixed Models for Vocalization Syntax: Supplementary Materials

 \section{Supplementary Materials}

-The supplementary materials discuss the choice of the prior hyper-parameters and details of the MCMC sampler.
-Our implementation is in \texttt{R} and the instructions to use the codes are included in a `readme' file in the supplemental materials.
+The supplementary materials discuss the choice of the prior hyper-parameters, details of the MCMC sampler, additional results for the Foxp2 data set, and a simulation study.
+An \texttt{R} package \texttt{BMRMM} implementing our method is available at the Comprehensive R Archive Network (CRAN) and can also be accessed at \url{https://github.com/abhrastat/BMRMM}.
+A `readme' file is included here that instructs how to use the package to run the specific analysis reported here.

 \baselineskip=14pt

 \fancyhf{} \rhead{\bfseries\thepage} \lhead{\bfseries SUPPLEMENTARY MATERIALS}

 \baselineskip 20pt {S.\arabic{equation}} {S.\arabic{section}.\arabic{subsection}} {S.\arabic{section}} {S.\arabic{page}} {S.\arabic{table}} {S.\arabic{figure}} \baselineskip=12pt